allegro/bigflow/README.md

     main()
 ```

-### Creating beam manager and dataflow pipeline
+### Creating beam manager
 Beam manager is an object that allows you to create dataflow pipelines using `create_dataflow_pipeline` method and
 read/write data from bigquery and avro files using methods: `write_truncate_to_big_query`, `write_to_avro`,
 `read_from_big_query` `read_from_avro`.
-Let's get through a few examples to illustrate each of thos operations.
+Let's get through a few examples to illustrate each of those operations.

 Start with creation beam manager object.
 Parameters `project_id` and `dataset_name` defines dataset you want to work with.
 Parameter `internal_tables` specifies tables that are **inside** dataset specified by `project_id` and `dataset_name`.